Hawkie/SpaceCommand/README.md

 6) You can run the jest tests using. (npm run test)

 To Run:
-Its harder than I thought to host locally.
+It's harder than I thought to host locally.
 A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884 It does not currently work with node or parcel because of requirejs and amd module setup.
 (will fix this soon by hosting the component inside a react component)